OUR LADY OF FATIMA HISTORY

 A church is, of course, more than the sum-total of its history.
 There’s a heartbeat of love which characterizes Our Lady of Fatima parish.
 This tacit heartbeat is the work of the Holy Spirit in Yalesville.
 It is made manifest by the prayerful, quiet deeds of those who, through the years, have rejoiced to be part of this church’s liturgical celebrations and ever-expanding ministry.
 Each Assistant Pastor, Deacon and dedicated lay person has helped pastors, past and present, to build a church made not just of brick, but of God.
 Each sacrament bestowed naturally intertwines in the lives of all parishioners to form the cement which holds us together as a Christian family in Yalesville.

-And so, the parish prepared to celebrate the golden anniversary of the church’s dedication.
-The 50th Anniversary Fund Drive served to renew the covenant made half a century earlier – that land once serving as a farm would become the very place to lay the cornerstone of a vibrant, Spirit-led parish church.
-As Our Lady of Fatima Church looks forward to the next 50 years of ministry, let us conclude this chapter of parish history as we began, in the words of the Psalmist:
+And so, the parish serves to renew the covenant made at it's dedication – that land once serving as a farm would become the very place to lay the cornerstone of a vibrant, Spirit-led parish church.
+As Our Lady of Fatima Church looks forward to the coming years of ministry, let us conclude this chapter of parish history as we began, in the words of the Psalmist: